Mark-Assessment/j-tamburro-tranquil-trail-m1-2/TESTING.md

 I encountered three bugs regarding responsiveness.
 These are detailed in the screenshots below:

 - iPhone XR
  - I became aware of this issue when testing the website on my iPhone XR.
-The site worked well, except for this issue.
+The site worked well, except for this issue, regarding text and spacing.
 It has become apparent through user feedback that this is a small issue on most mobile devices.
 I tried changing/adding/removing various bits of code to try and fix this to get it to work but found that I couldn't get it to work.
 This only applies to the **Benefits** page of my website.

 ![Bug-Mobile](/testing/errors/bugs/iphone-xr-benefitspage.png)